telereso/kmp-core/website/core/index.md

 use `api` to expose some logic to other platform,

-if you're support ios too and using cocoapods add the follwoing
+if you're supporting ios too and using cocoapods add the following

 ```kotlin
 cocoapods {